opetitprestataire/label-studio/docs/source/guide/storage.md

 <br>

-###### On
+###### Files

-When enabled, Label Studio automatically lists files from the storage bucket and constructs tasks.
+When set to "Files", Label Studio automatically lists files from the storage bucket and constructs tasks.
 This is only possible for simple labeling tasks that involve a single media source (such as an image, text, etc.).*

 <img src="/images/source-storages-treat-on.png" class="make-intense-zoom">